jbrooks0624/vaccinators-app/README.md

 The app frontend is built using React.js with the addition of Material-UI for styling and Redux + Redux Thunk for state management.
 The app also uses QRCode.React for real-time QR code generation.
 Interaction with API endpoints is done using Javascript's built-in fetch() method.

 ## Backend
-Our backend is primarily python that interacts with data from a sqlite database.
-Our backend communicates with our frontend via Flask.
+The app backend is build in Python Flask.
+It handles server requests from the frontend and serves appropriate data from our SQLite database.

 ## Demo
 ![alt text](https://github.com/jbrooks0624/vaccinators-app/blob/master/frontend/public/demo.gif)